 We can’t believe that it hit “the” 4th years since the day we decided to start this blog – it has been an outlet for us to share our love for food, art, and lifestyle.
 It documents how we spend time during our free time to cook, pack and create beautiful things.
 It is one of a very humble blog compare to those amazing blogs out there but we always want to share and build a relationship with our community.
-So we excited to know more of you and exchange more in the near future.
+So we excited to know more of you and exchange more.
 Please drop us emails or connect us via Instagram to help us know what you love to see from us.

 This year we decide to celebrate today with a Pan’Cake’, not a sweet one but with our favourite chorizo flavour.
 For those who want to remake with the recipe, please check out the recipe below!
 We hope that you will like it, like us.
 Thank you for your support and have a great day ahead!

 During the Corvid-19, we try our best to eat healthily to avoid getting sick.
 Cutting down sugar is one of the ways to help us to have a healthy lifestyle.
 While sweet pancake is still our favourite, this time we gave savoury pancake a try.
 We decided to use our favourite chorizo as the main topping this time.
 Some of our favourite chorizo dishes are Spicy Chorizo Prawn Pasta, Chorizo Hotdog, Roasted Tomato Chorizo Pesto Pasta, and Seafood Paella.

 While we were not sure how well chorizo would go with syrup, but OMG, it has an exploding flavour!!
 Add in the chorizo bits topping, a little cheese, and that salty spring onion butter too?
 This is a seriously good recipe for pancakes with a twist.